-A Nest Thermostat is an excellent tool for keeping your home comfortable, no matter what the season or weather.
-With features designed around maximizing efficiency, convenience and comfort, a Nest Thermostat is the perfect solution if you want to manage your energy use — lowering your monthly bills in the process.
+A Nest Thermostat is an excellent tool for keeping your home comfortable, regardless of the season or weather.
+With features designed around maximizing efficiency, convenience and comfort, a Nest Thermostat is an easy way to manage your energy use — lowering your monthly bills in the process.

-That’s why more homeowners are considering adding devices like a Nest to their homes.
-If you're interested in trying a Nest yourself, reach out to an expert for smart thermostat installation in [siteinfo field="msa"].
+That’s why more homeowners are considering adding devices like a Nest to their HVAC system.
+If you want to put in a Nest for your own home, call your nearest expert for smart thermostat installation in Derby.

-- Reset: A reset erases some or all of your settings.
-In most cases, people resort to a reset when they’re moving to a new home and bringing the thermostat with them, or if they are moving out and want to erase any personal details from the Nest before leaving it for the next homeowner.
+- Reset: A more drastic function, a reset should restore your Nest to its original settings from the manufacturer.
+People normally only use a reset as they're moving homes and bringing the thermostat with them, or if they're moving out and prefer to erase all personal info from the Nest before leaving it behind for the next resident.

-- Restart: Turns your Nest off before rebooting it with your settings.
-You can also press the outside of the Nest and hold it down for a few seconds until it turns black, at which point you can remove your hand.
+- Restart: Shuts your Nest down before rebooting it with your settings.
+Another method is to press the outside of the Nest and hold it down for a few seconds until it goes black, and then pull your hand away.

-- Schedule: This reset clears all scheduling information—including for your hot water, if you've connected it to your Nest.
-With this option, you’ll need to create a new schedule or wait while your Nest learns your schedule.
+- Schedule: This reset setting clears all scheduling information—including for your hot water, if you've connected it to your Nest.
+By choosing this kind of reset, you’ll be given the chance to plan out a new schedule or wait until the Nest learns your schedule.

 2. How to Connect Nest Thermostat to Wi-Fi